iron-io/docs/worker/integrations/airbrake/index.md

 <img src="/images/worker/integrations/airbrake_activation2.png" alt="Airbrake Activation">

 <h2 id="Test">Test the Integration</h2>
-With Airbrake authenticated and activated, any IronWorker tasks that errors will deliver the data to Airbrake and create an Unresolved Error.
+With Airbrake authenticated and activated, any IronWorker tasks that errors or timeouts will deliver the data to Airbrake and create an Unresolved Error.
 To test, write, upload, and run a simple task that you know will generate an error.
 Once complete, you will see the error in your Airbrake dashboard and can take further action.

 <img src="/images/worker/integrations/airbrake_exception.png" alt="Airbrake Exception">